 6.5.1.
 General remarks

-This OGC standard specifies requirements and recommendations for the development of APIs that share spatial resources using a standard way of doing so.
-In general, APIs will go beyond the requirements and recommendations stated in this standard.
+This OGC Standard specifies requirements and recommendations for the development of APIs that share spatial resources using a standard way of doing so.
+In general, deployed APIs will go beyond the requirements and recommendations stated in this Standard.
 They will support additional operations, parameters, and so on that are specific to the API or the software tool used to implement the API.

 So that developers can more easily learn how to use the API, good documentation is essential.
 In the best case, documentation would be available both in HTML for human consumption and in a machine readable format that can be processed by software for run-time binding.
 OpenAPI is one way to provide that machine readable documentation.